 A microchip is the most reliable form of permanent identification you can provide your pet.
 With 1 in 3 pets going missing in their lifetime, a microchip can be the difference in getting a lost pet back home to their family.
 But how much do we really know about them?

-The BC Pet Registry is helping us bust the top 3 microchip myths!
+In honour of National Pet ID Week, the BC Pet Registry is helping us bust the top 3 microchip myths!

 Myth #1: Microchips are GPS trackers for pets.

 A very common misconception about microchips is that they are GPS devices for your pet.
 While they don’t track Rover’s exact location, microchips have a very effective way of tracing your pet back to you.

 A microchip is an electronic chip with its own individual number that can be read with a microchip scanner.
 Using radio-frequency identification (RFID) technology, the chip transmits the identification number to the scanner, which displays the number on the screen.
 This microchip number, if registered, is what links to your contact information and can reunite you with a lost pet.